 Other of its attractions include the Pacific Wheel, which offers spectacular panoramic views of the area and is powered by solar energy, as well as the roller coaster that offers an unbeatable adrenaline rush, running at speeds of over 50 kilometres per hour.

-One of the best times to visit the pier is at sunset, so you can enjoy the magic of the LA coast when it is tinged with tones of gold and the pier becomes a nighttime scene of lights and colours.
+One of the best times to visit Santa Monica Pier is at sunset, so you can enjoy the magic of the LA coast when it is tinged with tones of gold and the pier becomes a nighttime scene of lights and colours.